fobordo/election-analysis/README.md

         county_name = row[1]
     ```

-    * In the `candidate_name = row[2]` expression, the number `2` should be changed to the index of the appropriate column in the election results file that contains the candidate names.
+    * In the `candidate_name = row[2]` expression, the number `2` can be changed to the index of the appropriate column in the election results file that contains the candidate names.
-    * In the `county_name = row[1]` expression, the number `1` should be changed to the index of the appropriate column in the election results file that contains the county names.
+    * In the `county_name = row[1]` expression, the number `1` can be changed to the index of the appropriate column in the election results file that contains the county names.

-The rest of the script may remain the same to return the same election analysis data as those that were returned from this project.
+The rest of the script may remain the same to return the same election analysis results as those that were returned from this project.